 The Institute for Public Safety (IPS), a division of the Missouri Safety Center, develops and sponsors select in-service training courses for public safety professionals including law enforcement, firefighters, safety and emergency medical service providers.

 IPS is also home to the Central Missouri Police Academy (CMPA).
 The CMPA is licensed by the Missouri Department of Public Safety’s Peace Officer Standards and Training (POST) program as a Licensed Basic Training Center that exceeds POST’s basic training requirements for a Class A Peace Officer License.
-Upon graduation from the academy, and passing the POST test, students are eligible to be licensed Peace Officers and may receive 15 hours of elective credit toward a bachelor’s degree.
+Upon graduation from the academy, and passing the POST test, students are eligible to be licensed Peace Officers.

 Institute for Rural Emergency Management